Skip to content

 • STI-Check Complete: Comprehensive test for 13 pathogens, including Mycoplasma, Herpes viruses, and Syphilis

-Both tests are based on a simple urine sample, which is taken at home and analyzed in a medical laboratory – safe, discreet, and without a doctor's visit.
+Both tests are based on a simple urine sample, which is collected at home and analyzed in a medical laboratory – safe, discreet, and without a visit to the doctor's office.

 So...

 An STI test in a relationship is not a sign of mistrust – but of maturity.
-Those who get tested together show: Our health is important to us.Open communication about sexuality, protection, and prevention is a strong foundation for trust – not the opposite.
+Getting tested together shows: Our health is important to us.Open communication about sexuality, protection, and prevention is a strong foundation for trust – not the opposite.